6 Best Ways to Pay International Contractors

 Your company needs to do research to decide which foreign payment method best fits your specific business needs for paying contractors and freelancers.

-When you compare your business options for paying foreign contractors and freelancers in different countries, Tipalti global partner payments software (and AP automation software) provides attractive benefits beyond the other choices we’ve described in this guide.
+When you compare your business options for paying foreign contractors and freelancers in different countries, Tipalti mass payments software (and AP automation software) provides attractive benefits beyond the other choices we’ve described in this guide.
 Tipalti is integrated with most ERP systems or accounting software.
 Download our eBooks, “Top Strategies for Online Marketplaces” and “Contractor Payments.”